-Once you are done checking out Rays Hill Tunnel, you have two options if you want to visit Sideling Hill Tunnel.
+Once you are done checking out Rays Hill Tunnel, you have three options if you want to visit Sideling Hill Tunnel.
 The first is to walk through Rays Hill Tunnel and continue walking along the abandoned turnpike for another 3.8 miles until you reach the other tunnel.

 If you opt for this second route, walk the 1.5 miles back to your car in Breezewood, and drive 20 minutes to the other end of the abandoned turnpike.

 Unlike the parking area in Breezewood, this side of the abandoned turnpike is in a very rural area of Fulton County.
-Despite this end being located in the town of Waterfall, Pennsylvania, there doesn’t appear to be any nearby waterfalls.
+Despite this end being located in the town of Waterfall, Pennsylvania, there don’t appear to be any nearby waterfalls.

 The road here is a bit more overgrown, a bit more dilapidated, and there is a bit more trash.
 However, the walk along the abandoned turnpike is quite pleasant, even if it is uphill most of the way to the tunnel.

 Along the way to Sideling Hill Tunnel, you’ll pass a long concrete area that used to be home to the Cove Valley Travel Plaza until the turnpike’s abandonment.
 While it’s interesting to see the open expanse, there’s nothing remaining of the plaza except a few manhole covers.

-The western end of Sideling Hill Tunnel is located just downhill from the current Pennsylvania Turnpike, with the tunnel running directly under the road.
+The eastern end of Sideling Hill Tunnel is located just downhill from the current Pennsylvania Turnpike, with the tunnel running directly under the road.
 Like Rays Hill Tunnel, it was originally built in 1881 for trains, opened to vehicular traffic in 1940, and was bypassed in 1968.

 This tunnel’s more off-the-beaten-path setting means there isn’t as much graffiti here, and it was still possible to enter the ground level rooms on the tunnel’s western end, though entering any of the buildings is not recommended as they are very unsafe from what I’ve been told.

 Should you decide to venture in more than a hundred yards or so, use extreme caution and bring a couple of flashlights with you.
 Of course, you might decide to turn back, as the inside of these tunnels have a very, very creepy quality to them.

 Overall, a visit to the Abandoned PA Turnpike is a fascinating look into history and one of the oddest places you’ll find in Pennsylvania.
 I definitely recommend taking the time to visit this amazing destination.

 How to Get to the Abandoned PA Turnpike

 To get there, head out of town going east, past the Quality Inn.
 As soon as you leave town, you’ll go down a big hill.
 Here, Tannery Road will fork off to your left, while Route 30 continues to the right.
 In between, there is a large, triangular-shaped area.

 Many who visit ride their bikes along the roughly 8.5 miles of road between Breezewood and Waterfall, PA.
 (Note: There is not a waterfall in Waterfall, PA.
 Go figure.)
 This stretch of abandoned turnpike takes you through the two tunnels and along the old road in Bedford County and Fulton County.

-However, if you are walking, I recommend not walking the 4.5 miles to Sideling Hill Tunnel from the western side of Rays Hill Tunnel.
+However, if you are walking, I recommend not hiking the 4.5 miles to Sideling Hill Tunnel from the western side of Rays Hill Tunnel.
 Instead, return to your car and drive 10 miles to the northwestern end of the road.
 From here, it’s only 1.2 miles to Sideling Hill Tunnel.

 Here, parking is on the abandoned turnpike itself, accessed via a short road.
 The road does seem a bit like a private drive, but about 100 yards up is a parking area and access to the path.

 While both sections of the abandoned Pennsylvania Turnpike are worth visiting, if you only have time to visit one area, check out Rays Hill Tunnel in Breezewood.
 The walk is a few minutes longer, but this tunnel is easier to reach, the old roadway is in better shape, and the tunnel itself is cooler in my opinion.

-However, if you have the time, I highly recommend visiting both tunnels along the Abandoned PA Turnpike.
+Either way, if you have the time, I highly recommend visiting both tunnels along the Abandoned PA Turnpike.